The selection is rather abundant these days. The better known ones are:

 - huge play area: 33ft x 33ft (10m x 10m)

-Useful only after you upgrade your headset to be wireless.
+You will need 4 base stations for that and it is useful only after you upgrade your headset to be wireless.

 Pros of the Vive vs Rift & Vive Pro:

 - doesn’t need troublesome USB 3.0

 - too much sweating may damage Vive and Vive Pro

 There are problems with having it fixed under warranty.

 Vive Pro is significantly more expensive than the Vive.

 - controllers are less ergonomic and less capable than Oculus Touch

 Usually you can play Oculus games using Vives but the experience may not be as good though.